nadyinky/av-stock-pipeline/README.md

 ### Setup and usage

-To run the project, follow these steps:.
+To run the project, follow these steps:

 1. Build and start the project containers using docker-compose
    ```bash